Kilcekru/dcc/README.md

 ### Hardcore
 You can choose at campaign start to activate the hardcore mode.
 Hardcore means if you(or a client in multiplayer) dies in a mission the campaign fails.

+### Carrier
+A carrier will be automatically added to the campaign(if one was selected in the faction) if your faction has a carrier capable plane.
+You can switch between a super carrier or carrier in the faction.

+### Airport Capture
+You can capture(or lose) an airport if all surrounded objectives(5nm) are captured by your ground units.

 ## Structures
 Structures are a collection of building which provide a service for the controlling faction.
 To prevent these services the opposite faction can destroy the buildings with a Strike mission or capture the structure with ground units.